-- It lasts fairly long for coverage — up to four hours.
+- It lasts for up to four hours.

 - It’s a bit pricey.

-This combines the bug protection of a repellent with the sun protection of a sunscreen.
-It has SPF 30, which is enough to keep your child’s tender skin protected.
+This combination bug repellant sunscreen lotion is rated SPF 30, which is enough to keep your child’s tender skin protected.

 It protects against mosquitoes, black flies, and deer ticks.
 It’s safe to use on children 6 months and older.
-It can be reapplied every two hours for insect control if necessary.
-But you should not use more than 9 times a day and fewer than that for your baby.
+It can be reapplied every two hours for insect control, with a maximum of nine times per day — and less frequently for your baby.

-For moms who are turned off by the strong smell of essential oil products, this one should be more bearable — it’s not nearly as strong.
+This lotion is more bearable for moms who are turned off by the strong smell of essential oil products.

-- It can be used on babies as young as 6 months.
+- You can use it on babies as young as 6 months.

 - It’s affordable.